fossxo/fossxo-gdd/source/technical-design/development-tools.rst

 *   Do a development build.
 This includes running the lint checks, formatting checks, and unit tests.
 *   Run the full test suite, including slow tests.
-*   Package the game for the current platform.
+*   Package the game for the target platform.

 ======================